 Ray Knight Casting Ltd (the Agency) is committed to working in line with the Code of Conduct now in common use across the industry.
-The Code of Conduct requires that all Artistes who are working on any production which involves (or could at some point involve) working with children and/or persons under the age of 18 at any stage during production, will be required to obtain a Basic Disclosure check, to verify the Artiste’s suitability for work of this nature.
+The Code of Conduct requires that all Artistes who are working on any production which involves (or could at some point involve) working with children and/or persons under the age of 18 at any stage during production, will be required to obtain at least a Basic Disclosure check, to verify the Artiste’s suitability for work of this nature.

-All Artistes, irrespective of the type of work they are looking for, will be required to obtain a Basic Disclosure.
-The Basic Disclosure contains details of convictions held on the Police National Computer Database that are ‘unspent’ under the Rehabilitation of Offenders Act.
+All Artistes, irrespective of the type of work they are looking for, will be required to obtain a basic disclosure.
+The Basic Disclosure contains details of convictions held on the Police National Computer database that are ‘unspent’ under the Rehabilitation of Offenders Act.
 The Basic Disclosure certificate will not be issued to the Agency directly.
 Instead, the certificate will be made available to the Artiste who will then be required to send a copy to the Agency (an electronic copy is sufficient).
 At the time of processing the Artiste’s registration, the Agency will request that the Artiste obtain a Basic Disclosure (if they haven’t already done so).
-The Agency may not process the registration or look for work on the Artiste’s behalf until a copy of the Basic Disclosure has been received.
+The Agency may not process the registration or look for work on the Artiste’s behalf until a copy of the basic disclosure has been received.

-You can apply for a Basic Disclosure at Disclosure Scotland:
+You can apply for a basic disclosure at Disclosure Scotland:

 or at AccessNI: